-In Kundalini yoga we practice what are called Kriyas.
+In Kundalini yoga we practice what is called Kriyas.
 A Kriya will include postures, breathing techniques, mantras, meditations and deep relaxation all put together very strategically to achieve a specific result.
 There are Kriyas for everything from balancing digestive troubles to healing emotional fears.
-These Kriyas help balance the physical body and clear the mind to bring in more focus, calm, health and vitality.
+These Kriyas help balance the physical body and clear the mind to bring in more focus, calm, health, and vitality.

 What are the common misconceptions about Kundalini?

 A common misconception about Kundalini yoga is that it can be too intense.
 This misconception just reflects the high energy and direct impact of the practice—Kundalini is safe and effective.
 It is a very healing, relaxing, and rejuvenating form of yoga.
 The beauty of Kundalini is that each person has an experience of their own.
 Some days the practice may feel more intense depending on what someone is working through in their life, and some days it can feel like the most blissful thing.
 However, with daily practice, the values and benefits become much more clearer.
 You will consistently feel more calm, confident, clear, and bright.